Bangladesh Lamps PLC.

 Related party transactions:

-Explanation on significant variance:
+Explanation of significant variance:

 Remuneration paid to Directors including Independent Directors: